c4rutsin/c4rutsin/README.md

 - 👀 I’m interested in creating a website that looks cool.
 - 🌱 I’m currently learning java, mysql, html, css, visual basic, & php.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me with my email account; redondojesus076@gmail.com

 <!---
 c4rutsin/c4rutsin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.